william-ma/cybersecurity-portfolio/google-cybersecurity-certificate/nist-csf/incident-report-analysis.md

 ## Detect

 To detect future ICMP flood attacks, an IPS (Intrusion Prevention Software) has been implemented.
+Source IP address verification on the firewall has also been implemented to ensure ICMP packets with the source IP of a device in the network is not coming from outside the firewall.
+This can prevent IP spoofing attacks.
 An IPS could detect and prevent ICMP flood attacks if it matches suspicious characteristics.
 The network security team will also use SIEM tools to detect and prevent similar attacks.